Oil firms cut petrol prices; may help ease inflation

 | NEW DELHI

-NEW DELHI State oil refiners cut petrol prices by 1.85 rupees/litre from Wednesday, the first reduction in three years as well as since pricing controls ended 18 months ago, in a move that could help to ease inflation now near double digits.
+NEW DELHI State oil refiners cut petrol prices by about 3.2 percent from Wednesday, the first reduction in three years as well as since pricing controls ended 18 months ago, in a move that could help to ease inflation now near double digits.

 Petrol prices will be 1.85 rupees a litre lower, excluding local taxes that vary regionally, and oil firm will now revise prices and pass on changes to customers fortnightly.
 The fuel will now cost 2.22 rupees cheaper at 66.42 rupees/lt in Delhi.